-Incredibly few such studies have ever been published – and attempts to publish them have been met with violent reactions that typically result in the papers being retracted.
+Incredibly few vaccinated vs unvaccinated studies have ever been published – and attempts to publish them have usually been met with violent reactions that typically result in the papers being retracted.
 This famously happened to Wakefield’s 1998 Lancet paper.
 But the process is ongoing, albeit less conspicuously and without justification from a kangaroo court such as the General Medical Council (GMC).

 The Mawson papers

-In November 2016, a vaccination vs unvaccinated study based on self-reported questionnaires of families of home-schooled children was published online.
+In November 2016, the abstract of a vaccination vs unvaccinated study based on self-reported questionnaires of families of home-schooled children was published online.
 A flurry of responses on social media caused the journal to rethink its review process.
-The result was a retraction of the paper.
+The journal decided to reject the paper.

-Under the stewardship of lead author Professor Anthony Mawson, from the Department of Epidemiology and Biostatistics, School of Public Health, Jackson State University, Mississippi, the paper was re-submitted to another journal, Journal of Translational Science, in March 2017.
+Under the stewardship of lead author Professor Anthony Mawson, from the Department of Epidemiology and Biostatistics, School of Public Health, Jackson State University, Mississippi, the paper was re-worked and re-submitted to another journal, The Journal of Translational Science, in March 2017.
 Prof Mawson is an epidemiologist with what can only be seen as a solid curriculum vitae.
-The paper was accepted on 21 April 2017 and published online 3 days later – before being retracted soon after.
+The paper was accepted on 21 April 2017 and published online 3 days later.

 Centrally, the paper concluded: